Canon 4000D vs Sony A6500

 |Canon 1300D||Y||mono||mono||-||-||mini||2.0||Y||Y||-||Canon 1300D|

 |Canon 700D||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Canon 700D|

 |Canon 1100D||Y||stereo||mono||-||-||mini||2.0||-||-||-||Canon 1100D|

 |Canon 550D||Y||stereo||none||Y||-||mini||2.0||-||-||-||Canon 550D|

 |Sony A6600||Y||stereo||mono||Y||Y||YES||2.0||Y||Y||Y||Sony A6600|

 It is notable that the A6500 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 4000D does not feature such a mic input.

-Both the 4000D and the A6500 are recent models that are part of the current product line-up.
-The A6500 replaced the earlier Sony A6300, while the 4000D does not have a direct predecessor.
+The 4000D is a recent model that features in the current product line-up of Canon.
+In contrast, the A6500 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.